C-Accel-CRIPT/sdk-archive/docs/tutorial/tutorial.md

 # Tutorial

 ## Setup CRIPT
-Before proceeding, please make sure you have `cript` installed (`pip install cript`).
+Before proceeding, please make sure you have [CRIPT Python SDK](https://pypi.org/project/cript/) installed (`pip install cript`).

-For full installation instructions, please refer to [installation docs](cript_installation.md) on how to install [CRIPT Python SDK](https://pypi.org/project/cript/) on your system.
+For full installation instructions, please refer to the [installation docs](cript_installation.md).

 ---

-## :octicons-terminal-16: Learning CRIPT through the terminal
+## :octicons-terminal-16: Using CRIPT on the command line

 ### Launch python interpreter

-Open a terminal on your computer, I will be using Windows Powershell in this tutorial.
+Open a terminal on your computer (e.g., Terminal on MacOS, Linux console on Unix-like OS, or Powershell on Windows).
+This tutorial is done using Windows Powershell.

-Start the python interpreter by typing python
+Start the python interpreter by typing `python` in the terminal:

-#### Example
 :fontawesome-regular-keyboard: My Input:
 ```bash
 python